madclam/m2aic2019/starting_kit/README.md

 (1) If you are a challenge participant:

+- The three files sample_*_submission.zip are sample submissions ready to go!

 - The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Iris challenge.
 At the prompt type:
 jupyter-notebook README.ipynb